The Traditional Brazilian Coffee Recipe Treasure

-If you like to learn about the roots of coffee brewing, look at this traditional Brazilian coffee recipe.
+If you like to learn about the roots of coffee brewing, look at the traditional Brazilian coffee recipe.
 An old method that works great for strong coffees.

 Brazilian coffee is usually stronger than Americano.
 It is a great option when you need a boost to keep you wake.